Gimme, gimme never gets… except if you’re a developer.

 How can CIO’s and their teams stop being seen as an obstacle to innovation?
 Moreover, how can they start saying “Yes” to the various requests they’re burdened by, without creating even more problems for themselves by breaking good governance practices?
 Simply put, the cloud teams, and their CIO’s, fundamentally want two things:

 Let’s take a look at how the Cloud Operating Model can make this possible.

 Restoring ‘Day Zero’ with the Cloud Operating Model

 I think it is fair to say that developers embraced a key element of cloud operations first.
-Most coders will check out a piece of code, add their changes and subsequently check that code back into a shared repository, such as Git.
-Through a series of decision gates, their code will be promoted through compile, test and staging steps before reaching production.
-The entire development team has visibility to the process and can collaborate, iterate and improve the code over time.
-This is the heart of the innovation engine that sends the daily updates to the apps on my mobile phone.
+Most coders will check out a piece of code, add their changes, and subsequently check that code back into a shared repository, such as Git.
+Through a series of decision gates, their code will be promoted through compile, test, and staging steps before reaching production.
+The entire development team has visibility to the process and can collaborate, iterate, and improve the code over time.
+This is the heart of the innovation engine that sends daily updates to the apps on my mobile phone.